Current Status: Alert Level 1

 A “video consultation” is where the health professional and patient use information and video conferencing technologies to communicate with each other and visual and audio information are exchanged in real time but the health professional and patient are not physically present in the same consultation room.

-Initial consultations must be either in-person or video consultations.
-If you choose to have a video consultation, you will need to see your own health practitioner for a medical report.
+Initial consultations can be done in-person or via video.
+If you have a video consultation, you will need to see your own health practitioner for a medical report prior to you appointment.

 - Alert level 4: operations on hold